Kishan-patnaik/ecommerce-sql-analysis/README.md

 ## 🚀 How to Use

-1. Clone or download this repository
+1. Download or clone this repository.
-2. Open the SQL file in MySQL Workbench or any SQL IDE
+2. Obtain the Zepto dataset from the Kaggle link above and import the data into the `Zepto` table.
-3. Execute each section step-by-step, or run the entire script
+3. Run `zepto_data_analysis.sql` in your SQL IDE.
-4. Observe insights, tweak queries, and explore the data further
+4. Review results, tweak queries, and generate insights.

 ---

 ## 📬 Author

-**Bhanu Kishan Ravupalli**
+**Bhanukishan Ravupalli**
 _Analyst | Data Enthusiast_

 ---